 Of note is that this game was released in February of 2017, 2 years after GamerGate was at its peak and was relevant.
 As a result, this already draws similarities to when Hollywood tries to cash in on memes years after they were popular.
 Additionally, it was published by Back to Basics Gaming, who serves as the LJN of Steam releases.
 Looking through their releases, one will see that they mostly publish RPG Maker games or low budget bargain bin titles that barely pass for flash games.
 They also published Final Quest, a poorly made RPG Maker game that I reviewed a while back, although said game clearly had much higher intentions than the garbage I’m reviewing here.

 And before I get accused of being the exact type of feminist stereotype this game serves to mock, I should clarify that I’ve spent a lot of time bashing “SJW Games” in the past.
-Despite the fact that my politics have shifted more towards the pro feminist side, my opinions on games such as Gone Home, Depression Quest, Her Story, how do you Do it?, and No Male Heroes have been left largely unchanged.
+Despite the fact that my politics have shifted more towards the pro feminist side, my opinions on games such as Gone Home, Depression Quest, Her Story, and No Male Heroes have been left largely unchanged.
 The only things that would change if I wrote my reviews of them now is I would word things differently (with exception to maybe Gone Home because I now have a better computer and the game may run better than it did before).

 These types of games are interesting to talk about because I get to examine how well each of them make their points in addition to how well they serve as games.
 I actually reviewed a game a while back that was literally called Social Justice Warriors.
 It was a minimalist casual game made to satirize internet arguments and the culture surrounding them.
 It was rather mediocre gameplay wise, but it was noteworthy in how it used its gameplay to satirize a real life occurrence without coming across entirely as a shallow strawman.